Ekep-Obasi/Weather-App/README.md

 # Weather-App-Frontend
-A sample weather app with react
+A sample weather app with in react JS